Environmental degradation is both a driver and consequence of disasters, reducing the capacity of the environment to meet social and ecological needs.

 At the policy level, there are common elements in successful policies across the regions, which extend to managing climate change.
-Tools such as integrated water resources and coastal zone management; the removal of environmentally harmful subsidies, especially on fossil fuels and/or carbon taxes; renewable energy, marine protected areas, and cross-boundary biodiversity conservation, are all examples of policies used in more than one region, but customized to each context.
+Tools such as integrated water resources and coastal zone management; the removal of environmentally harmful subsidies, especially on fossil fuels and/or carbon taxes; renewable energy, protected areas, and biodiversity conservation, are all examples of policies used in more than one region, but customized to each context.
 Formal, robust, and well-established governance mechanisms and structures at all governance levels are a necessary foundation for successful implementation of environmental policies.

 "In Odisha's Balangir district, community interventions to dig wells and ponds have enabled farmers to halt desertification and drought-induced distress migration."

 Philippines: Lesson from New Clark City: Can ecosystem-based adaptation unlock urban resilience?